Skip to main content

 • Detect coordinated timing patterns

-• Identify impossible human coordination
+• Identify automated coordination signatures

-• Flag superhuman consistency indicators
+• Flag machine-like consistency indicators

 Behavioral Analysis:

-• Monitor for perfect execution patterns
+• Monitor for systematic execution patterns

 • Identify coordinated response signatures

-• Flag interactions lacking human inconsistency
+• Flag interactions with machine-style consistency (different from human inconsistency)

 Real-time Response